Rocky Mountaineer GoldLeaf Service

 Journey Highlights

 The two-day train route, Journey Through the Clouds, is between Vancouver and Jasper.
 There is an overnight stop in Kamloops.
 The train travels along the Fraser River and past the Monashee and Cariboo Mountains.
 It crosses the Continental Divide and takes Yellowhead Pass through the mountains.
 Memorable sights on the journey include Pyramid Falls and Mount Robson, the highest peak in the Canadian Rockies.
-The route is one of the most scenic Canadian Rockies Train Trips, offering breathtaking landscapes and an unforgettable travel experience through Western Canada.
+The route is one of the most scenic Canadian Rockies train trips, offering breathtaking landscapes and an unforgettable travel experience through Western Canada.

 Journey Highlights